Quick answer

 Research backing General nutrition guidelines Peer-reviewed clinical studies

-Best for People who want detailed intake data People who want effortless, accurate tracking
+Best for People who want detailed intake data People who want a lower-effort reminder habit

 Choose water intake tracking if you want to know exactly how many ounces you drank each day, you enjoy detailed logging, or you’re working with a dietitian who needs intake data.

-Choose bathroom-based tracking if you want a simpler habit that takes less effort, you’ve tried intake tracking and didn’t stick with it, or you want your tracking to reflect your body’s actual hydration, not a guess.
+Choose bathroom-based tracking if you want a simpler habit that takes less effort, you have tried intake tracking and did not stick with it, or bathroom-pattern awareness is more useful to you than a daily ounce total.

-P Water App tracks hydration through bathroom visits instead of water intake.
-Science-backed, privacy-first, and works with iPhone and Apple Watch.
+Log bathroom visits with one tap instead of recording every drink.
+P is privacy-first and works with iPhone and Apple Watch.

 Download on the App Store